Ouxsoft/LHTML/README.md

 Notice the `<h1>` element is part of the static page content; it remains uninitiated and unaltered.

 ### Arguments
 During runtime the processor finds specified elements and instantiates them as objects (Modules).
 An element MAY feature arguments.
-These arguments are made available and accessible to Module as properties.
+These arguments are made available and accessible to the Module as properties.
 The arguments MAY be defined using the element's attributes or child `<arg>` elements.

 #### Arguments from Derived Attributes
 Arguments can be added as attributes within a dynamic element.
 The processor MUST pass all dynamic element's attributes as arguments.
 Storing and passing arguments as element attributes has its limits, as too much content can decrease readability.